 Many new moms are often concerned about how to feed their newborns and how much they should feed them.
-While this question is applicable to breastfeeding and formula feeding moms, we will get into the formula feeding aspect first and briefly share some pointers in regards to breastfeeding.
+While this question applies to breastfeeding and formula feeding moms, we will get into the formula feeding aspect first and briefly share some pointers about breastfeeding.
 You can also expect some great tips for feeding at the end.

 It is estimated that feeding should take 20-40 minutes for babies feeding directly from the breast.
 In this case, that is how you would measure how much you should feed your breastfed baby.
 Time and volume are two different things.
 This doesn’t make sense.

 You will also always have your pediatrician to run specific questions by.
-Try to ensure that you communicate with your pediatrician and share your concerns on a regular basis.
-Here are just a few tips for feeding your baby within the first few months to provide further guidance.
+Try to ensure that you communicate with your pediatrician and share your concerns regularly.

 Tips for Formula Feeding

 Of course, in moderation.
-It is highly important that you maintain some form of flexibility within your feeding journey and overall parenting journey.
-This may change often, it may seem as though one day your baby only takes two ounces and the next they take three.
+You must maintain some form of flexibility within your feeding journey and overall parenting journey.
+This may change often, and it may seem as though one day your baby only takes two ounces, and the next they take three.
 That is perfectly normal, and you should keep room for some of those changes and growth.

 Keep a Baby Feeding Journal

 One of the most helpful things new moms can do is to keep a feeding journal.
 A baby feeding journal will come in handy at several points in your child’s life.

 - It Can Be Used to Help You Monitor Progress: Many moms love to see the growth that their newborns are experiencing on paper, and a feeding journal or apps will help you to make those documentations.